 Old Courthouse, Baltimore & W. Middle Sts.
 (Bus.
-15 & PA 116), Gettysburg, PA, United States where he is commemorated
+15 & PA 116), Gettysburg, PA, United States where they is commemorated

 National Funeral for President Washington.
 George Washington died on December 14, 1799.
 Congress set Dec.
 26 as a day of formal mourning in Philadelphia, the nation's capital from 1790 to 1800.
 The national funeral service was in Zion Lutheran Church--located at this site, 1766-1870--and among those attending was President John Adams.
 In his funeral oration, Congressman Henry Lee spoke the famous tribute: "First in war, first in peace and first in the hearts of his countrymen."

-SE corner, N 4th & Cherry Streets, Philadelphia, PA, United States where he was
+SE corner, N 4th & Cherry Streets, Philadelphia, PA, United States where they was

 On 8th April 1786 John Adams and Thomas Jefferson - the second and third Presidents of the United States of America - dined in the old Hop Pole Inn, which is the building to the left of this hotel, during their 8-day tour of English gardens and Civil War battle sites.
 Later, on Fort Royal Hill, Adams demanded of local people: "do Englishmen so soon forget the ground where liberty was fought for?
 All England should come in pilgrimage to this hill once a year."

-Whitehouse Hotel, Worcester, United Kingdom where he dined (1786)
+Whitehouse Hotel, Worcester, United Kingdom where they dined (1786)

 'The Liberty Oak' In April 1786 near this spot, His Excellency John Adams, United States Ambassador to the Court of St James, accompanied by His Excellency Thomas Jefferson, Ambassador to the Court of Versailles, referring to the Battle of Worcester passionately exclaimed in front of a growing crowd: "And do Englishmen so soon forget the ground where liberty was fought for?
 Tell your neighbours and your children that this is holy ground, much holier than that on which your churches stand.
 All England should come in pilgramage to this hill once a year."
 This Virginian Oak Tree was planted by Rear Admiral Ronald H. Henderson, Defence Attaché to the Embassy of the United States of America.
 October 23rd 2009 This Oak Tree & Memorial Plaque is the gift of Richardsons Capital L.L.P.

-Fort Royal Park, Worcester, United Kingdom where he was near (1786)
+Fort Royal Park, Worcester, United Kingdom where they was near (1786)